 The Series A Preferred Shares trade on the Jamaican Stock Exchange (JSE: ELMIC), while the Series B and Series F Preferred Shares are not listed on any securities exchange.
-These latter Series are considered restricted securities available through exempt market dealers in the Canadian private capital markets.
+These latter Series are considered restricted securities available through Canadian Dealing Representatives, Financial Advisors (Investment Industry Regulatory Organization of Canada) and registered Portfolio Managers.

-AFFILIATED ENTITIES IN THE EQUITYLINE GROUP
+AFFILIATED ENTITIES IN THE EQUITYLINE GROUP PROFILE